 The Maryam and Joe: Behind Closed Doors simulation is designed for:

-- teachers to use with young people in the classroom or 1 to 1
+- teachers to use with children in the classroom or 1 to 1

 - vulnerable adults